 When considering the nature of the relationship between lawyers and their clients, the Court reiterated that while Article 8 protects the confidentiality of all "correspondence" between individuals, it affords strengthened protection to exchanges between lawyers and their clients.

 This was justified by the fact that lawyers were assigned a fundamental role in a democratic society, that of defending litigants.
-Yet lawyers could not carry out this essential task if they were unable to guarantee to those they were defending that their exchanges would remain were remote from the role of defence entrusted to lawyers, and which resembled those carried out by other professionals who were also subject to this obligation.
+Yet lawyers could not carry out this essential task if they were unable to guarantee to those they were defending that their exchanges would remain confidential.